-OPEN LETTER TO LOUISIANA SCHOOL SUPERINTENDENTS CONCERNING SCHOOL DANCES
+OPEN LETTER TO LOUISIANA SCHOOL ADMINISTRATORS CONCERNING SCHOOL DANCES

-April 13, 2016 By email or fax
+April 4, 2017 By e-mail or fax

-Dear Superintendent:
+Dear Educator:

 You may already know that school officials may not deny students the right to attend school dances simply because they choose to dress in a manner that officials deem appropriate only for students of another sex, or because they choose to bring a date of the same sex as themselves.
-This office has sent letters to that effect for several years, and we hope that you have committed to ensure that all students in your district students are given the legal rights they are entitled to under the law.
-This letter is to clarify the law and to advise you that schools may not discriminate against gay and lesbian students in the area of school dances or any other activities.
+This office has sent letters to that effect for several years, and we hope that you have committed to ensure that all students in your district are given the legal rights they are entitled to under the law.
+This letter is to clarify the law and to advise you that schools may not discriminate against gay, lesbian, transgender, or gender queer students in the area of school dances or any other activities.

 Any policy excluding same-sex couples from proms, homecoming, or other school dances violates the right to free expression guaranteed by the First Amendment.
 This is not just the opinion of the ACLU.
 It was the conclusion of at least two federal courts in cases in which a gay high school student successfully challenged his or her school's ban on same-sex couples at prom.
-Fricke v.
+In Fricke v.
 Lynch, 491 F. Supp.
 381 (D.R.I.
-1980); McMillen v.
+1980), a school policy against same-sex dates was based on a concern that it might be disruptive to others.
+The court ruled that the school has an obligation to protect the same-sex couple from any such disruption, because "to rule otherwise would completely subvert free speech in the schools by granting other students a 'heckler's veto,' allowing them to decide through prohibited and violent methods what speech will be heard."

+Several years ago a student in Mississippi successfully sued her school for denying her the right to bring another girl as her prom date and to wear a tuxedo.
+McMillen v.
 Itawamba County School District, 702 F.Supp.2d 699 (N.D.
 Miss.
 2010).

-In Fricke v.
-Lynch, the school policy against same-sex dates was based on a concern that others might be disruptive in response to the presence of a same-sex couple.
-The court ruled that the school has an obligation to protect the same-sex couple from any such disruption, because "to rule otherwise would completely subvert free speech in the schools by granting other students a 'heckler's veto,' allowing them to decide through prohibited and violent methods what speech will be heard."

-Several years ago a student in Mississippi successfully sued her school for denying her the right to bring another girl as her prom date and to wear a tuxedo.
-McMillan v.
-Itawamba County, 702 F.Supp.2d 699 (N.D.
-Miss.
-Eastern Div., 2010).
 In that case, a federal court determined once again that school policies that ban same-sex dates at the prom violate the right to free expression guaranteed by the First Amendment.
+The court found that "this expression and communication of her viewpoint [bringing a same-sex date to prom] is the type of speech that falls squarely within the purview of the First Amendment... the Court finds that [the student's] First Amendment rights have been violated."
+The school district ultimately had to pay more than \$116,000 in damages and attorneys' fees.
 Similarly, several years ago a student here in Louisiana sought ACLU assistance when her school initially refused to allow her to attend her prom wearing a tuxedo.

-Moreover, the U.S. Supreme Court has ruled that a policy based on nothing more than animosity or prejudice toward gays and lesbians violates the equal protection clause of the Fourteenth Amendment.
+Moreover, the U.S. Supreme Court has ruled that a policy based on nothing more than animosity or prejudice toward gays and lesbians violates the Equal Protection Clause of the Fourteenth Amendment.
 Romer v.
-Evans, 517 U.S. 620 (1996); also U.S. v Windsor, striking down discrimination in marriage because "the principal purpose is to impose inequality, not for other reasons like governmental efficiency."
+Evans, 517 U.S. 620 (1996); see also U.S. v.
 Windsor, 133 S. Ct.
-2675 (2013).
+2675, 2694 (2012) (striking down discrimination in marriage because "the principal purpose is to impose inequality, not for other reasons like governmental efficiency.")